Assumptions of Multiple Linear Regression

-Multiple linear regression needs at least 3 variables of metric (ratio or interval) scale.
-A rule of thumb for the sample size is that regression analysis requires at least 20 cases per independent variable in the analysis, in the simplest case of having just two independent variables that requires n > 40.
-G*Power can also be used to calculate a more exact, appropriate sample size.
+Multiple linear regression needs at least three independent variables (nominal, ordinal, or interval/ratio) scale.
+A rule of thumb for the sample size is that regression analysis requires at least 20 cases per independent variable in the analysis, in the simplest case of having just two independent variables, that requires n > 40.
+On the IntellectusStatistics.com login page, exact sample size is calculated for different numbers of independent variables.

-Firstly, multiple linear regression needs the relationship between the independent and dependent variables to be linear.
+First, multiple linear regression needs the relationship between the independent and dependent variables to be linear.
 It is also important to check for outliers since multiple linear regression is sensitive to outlier effects.
-The linearity assumption can best be tested with scatter plots, the following two examples depict two cases, where no and little linearity is present.
+The linearity assumption can best be tested with scatterplots.
+The following two examples depict a curvilinear relationship and a hetroscedastic relationship.

-Secondly, the multiple linear regression analysis requires that the error between observed and predicted values (i.e., the residuals of the regression) should be normally distributed.
+Second, the multiple linear regression analysis requires that the error between observed and predicted values (i.e., the residuals of the regression) should be normally distributed.
 This assumption can best be checked by plotting residual values on a histogram with a fitted normal curve or by reviewing a Q-Q-Plot.
-Normality can also be checked with a goodness of fit test, e.g., the Kolmogorov-Smirnov test, though this test must be conducted on the residuals themselves, which can be obtained using the "save" option in SPSS.
-When the data is not normally distributed, a non-linear transformation, e.g., log-transformation might fix this issue if one or more of the individual predictor variables are to blame, though this does not directly respond to the normality of the residuals.
-Transformations can also introduce effects of multicollinearity.
+Normality can also be checked with a goodness of fit test (e.g., the Kolmogorov-Smirnov test), though this test must be conducted on the residuals themselves.
+When the data is not normally distributed, a non-linear transformation (e.g., log-transformation) might correct this issue if one or more of the individual predictor variables are to blame, though this does not directly respond to the normality of the residuals.

-Thirdly, multiple linear regression assumes that there is little or no multicollinearity in the data.
+Third, multiple linear regression assumes that there is little or no multicollinearity in the data.
 Multicollinearity occurs when the independent variables are not independent from each other.
-A second important independence assumption is that the error of the mean is uncorrelated; that is that the standard mean error of the dependent variable is independent from the independent variables.

 Multicollinearity is checked against 4 key criteria: